 We used ashes from the fireplace.
 It did the job.
 Good for radishes too.

 I use 1 litre plastic milk cartons with the top and bottom cut off.
 This leaves a square bottomless container about 6 inches high, 12 of which fit neatly into a seed tray.
 Plant 2-3 seeds to each and remove the weakest as they grow.
 Allow the strong one to grow on until it is well advanced.
 When its about 4-5 inches high, dig a hole, slip your fingers under the base to pick up and then drop into the hole leaving 1-2 inches of the plastic below the surface.
-This method reduces transplant shock as there is very little root disturbance and the plastic forms a collar to keep out slugs, snails, etc. When the plant is well established the plastic collar can be removed, washed and reused.

 I put about a 2-3" strip of newspaper around the stem of the tomato plant, at the soil level, half under the soil and half above.